ygemici/osz/loader/README.md

 --------

 * _boot partition_: the first bootable partition of the first disk, a rather small one.
-Most likely an EFI System Partition with FAT32, but can be any other FS as well if the partition is bootable (bit 2 set in flags).
+Most likely an EFI System Partition, but can be any other FAT partition as well if the partition is bootable (bit 2 set in flags).

-* _environment file_: a one page long utf-8 file on boot partition
+* _environment file_: a one page long utf-8 file on boot partition at
-  with "key=value" pairs (separated by newlines).
+  BOOTBOOT\CONFIG with "key=value" pairs (separated by newlines).
 The protocol only specifies three of the keys: "width" and "height" for screen size, and "kernel" for the name of the ELF executable inside the initrd.

-* _initrd file_: initial ramdisk image on boot partition.
-It's filesystem should have a filesystem driver (see below).
+* _initrd file_: initial ramdisk image on boot partition at BOOTBOOT\INITRD.
+It can be gzip compressed andiIt's filesystem should have a filesystem driver (see below).

 * _loader_: a native executable on the boot partition.
 For multi- bootable disks more loader can co-exists.

-* _filesystem driver_: a plug-in that parses initrd for the kernel
+* _filesystem driver_: a plug-in that parses initrd for the kernel.
+Without one the first ELF executable in the initrd will be loaded as kernel.

 * _kernel file_: an ELF executable inside initrd, optionally with the following symbols: fb, environment, bootboot (see linker script).